Why do this?

 - The tests are more effective at detecting infections when used on a herd basis rather than on individuals or small groups

 Therefore, it is worthwhile carrying out post-movement TB testing even if the animals have passed a pre-movement test as it provides another opportunity to pick up any undetected infection or animals infected with M. bovis following the test e.g. during transit.

 The limitations of the TB test create a particular risk in relation to bull hire.
 As bulls may visit several herds each year they pose a high risk of spreading TB and it would be preferable not to use hire bulls at all.

 Isolate all higher-risk cattle before they enter the herd

-When cattle enter your farm, it is recommended to isolate them from other cattle in the herd to ensure that they are not incubating any disease (not just TB) and to give you time to test.
+When cattle enter your farm, it is recommended to isolate them from other cattle in the herd to ensure that they are not incubating any disease (not just TB) and to give you time to test them.
 If you are buying in cattle from a herd of higher TB risk status (based on your assessment of the three factors above), they should always be isolated.
-The period of isolation should be at least 60 days so that a post-movement test can be carried out before introducing them into the herd.
+The period of isolation should be at least 60 days so that a post-movement TB test can be carried out before introducing them into the herd.

 These recommendations apply to all cattle entering the herd, including newly purchased stock, hired bulls, and cattle that are already under your ownership but that return from being away, e.g. from shows, markets and from other premises.
 The risk is greater for purchased stock and hired bulls than for animals that have been off the farm for a short time.
 Nevertheless it is important to assume that even short spells off farm can potentially give opportunity for infection to be acquired.

 The practicality of isolating cattle will depend upon a number of factors, including the number of animals purchased, their purpose (management stage) within the herd and the availability of suitable isolation facilities.
-Discuss with your vet what options could be appropriate for isolation on your farm.
+Discuss with your vet what options would be appropriate for isolation on your farm.